Back to Blog

 Visit in Person (If Possible)

 One in-person visit builds more trust than months of video calls.
-A 2-3 day visit to your nearshore team's office is one of the highest-ROI investments you can make.
-Albania is just 2-3 hours from most European capitals.
+A 2–3 day visit to your engineering partner's office is one of the highest-ROI investments you can make.

 Celebrate Wins Together